Understanding the Xton Access Manager Architecture

 - Trial.
 All blocks could be installed on a single node using default installation options.

 - High Availability scenario is achieved when Application GUI, Job Engine and Session Manager components deployed to two different nodes connected to the single RDBMS accessed through the single Load Balancer and using a single Directory Service possibly offloaded to a third node.
-This three-nodes setup is a minimal configuration for high availability moderate performance deployment including improved security option.
+This three-node setup is a minimal configuration for highly available, moderate performance deployment with the inclusion of the improved security option.